Current News and Notices,

 New Providence Senior Citizen Center.
 Hope to see you all

-Mode should be published (both here and via the reflector) a
+Mode and QRV frequency (shifting due to winter season) should be published (both here and via the reflector) a

 couple of days prior to the net.
 All